Alison Nicoll Sells 7,500 Shares of Upstart Holdings, Inc. (NASDAQ:UPST) Stock

-Upstart Holdings, Inc. (NASDAQ:UPST – Get Rating) General Counsel Alison Nicoll sold 7,500 shares of Upstart stock in a transaction dated Wednesday, April 27th.
-The shares were sold at an average price of $73.22, for a total value of $549,150.00.
-Following the transaction, the general counsel now owns 186,367 shares of the company’s stock, valued at approximately $13,645,791.74.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Upstart Holdings, Inc. (NASDAQ:UPST – Get Rating) General Counsel Alison Nicoll sold 7,500 shares of the business’s stock in a transaction on Wednesday, May 4th.
+The stock was sold at an average price of $89.62, for a total transaction of $672,150.00.
+Following the transaction, the general counsel now directly owns 186,367 shares in the company, valued at approximately $16,702,210.54.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

 Alison Nicoll also recently made the following trade(s):

-A number of large investors have recently modified their holdings of UPST.
-Vulcan Value Partners LLC lifted its stake in shares of Upstart by 179.4% in the 3rd quarter.
-Vulcan Value Partners LLC now owns 4,250,461 shares of the company’s stock valued at $1,345,016,000 after purchasing an additional 2,729,357 shares during the last quarter.
-BlackRock Inc. lifted its stake in shares of Upstart by 188.8% in the 3rd quarter.
-BlackRock Inc. now owns 1,773,042 shares of the company’s stock valued at $561,063,000 after purchasing an additional 1,159,192 shares during the last quarter.
-Two Sigma Advisers LP acquired a new position in shares of Upstart in the 3rd quarter valued at $168,314,000.
-Goldman Sachs Group Inc. lifted its stake in shares of Upstart by 106.8% in the 3rd quarter.
-Goldman Sachs Group Inc. now owns 33,404 shares of the company’s stock valued at $10,570,000 after purchasing an additional 522,191 shares during the last quarter.
-Finally, Geode Capital Management LLC lifted its stake in shares of Upstart by 155.3% in the 3rd quarter.
-Geode Capital Management LLC now owns 597,699 shares of the company’s stock valued at $189,135,000 after purchasing an additional 363,573 shares during the last quarter.
-Institutional investors own 67.88% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
+Wagner Wealth Management LLC bought a new stake in shares of Upstart in the third quarter valued at approximately $29,000.
+Hoey Investments Inc. bought a new stake in shares of Upstart in the third quarter valued at approximately $32,000.
+Manchester Capital Management LLC bought a new stake in Upstart during the third quarter worth $32,000.
+O Shaughnessy Asset Management LLC bought a new stake in Upstart during the third quarter worth $33,000.
+Finally, Sandy Spring Bank lifted its stake in Upstart by 131.6% during the third quarter.
+Sandy Spring Bank now owns 132 shares of the company’s stock worth $42,000 after purchasing an additional 75 shares during the last quarter.
+59.65% of the stock is currently owned by hedge funds and other institutional investors.

-A number of equities research analysts have recently commented on the company.
-Loop Capital began coverage on Upstart in a research report on Tuesday, April 5th.
-They set a “buy” rating and a $140.00 target price on the stock.
-Stephens started coverage on Upstart in a research report on Thursday, March 31st.
+UPST has been the topic of several recent analyst reports.
+Morgan Stanley reduced their target price on shares of Upstart from $115.00 to $88.00 in a research note on Wednesday.
+FBN Securities initiated coverage on shares of Upstart in a research note on Tuesday, April 12th.
+They issued an “outperform” rating and a $150.00 target price on the stock.
+Zacks Investment Research upgraded shares of Upstart from a “sell” rating to a “hold” rating in a research note on Thursday, February 24th.
+Stephens started coverage on shares of Upstart in a research note on Thursday, March 31st.
 They issued an “equal weight” rating and a $124.00 target price on the stock.
-Bank of America upgraded Upstart from an “underperform” rating to a “buy” rating and set a $255.00 price target for the company in a research report on Thursday, February 17th.
-Barclays dropped their price target on Upstart from $285.00 to $180.00 in a research report on Thursday, February 17th.
-Finally, Citigroup dropped their price target on Upstart from $350.00 to $180.00 and set a “buy” rating for the company in a research report on Friday, April 22nd.
-One analyst has rated the stock with a sell rating, four have given a hold rating and nine have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has an average rating of “Buy” and a consensus price target of $205.07.
+Finally, Bank of America upgraded shares of Upstart from an “underperform” rating to a “buy” rating and set a $255.00 price target on the stock in a research report on Thursday, February 17th.
+One analyst has rated the stock with a sell rating, four have assigned a hold rating and nine have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average target price of $197.07.

 About Upstart (Get Rating)